Safeguarding Information for Parents

 In the event of the Headteacher’s absence, two other persons are available for support (although the principal task in the event of any child protection issue arising will be to contact and inform the Headteacher).
 The two persons are:

 The Local Authority Designated Officer for Safeguarding is Mrs Anne King.
 She should be contacted by the senior member of staff should the Headteacher be unavailable and a serious incident occur.
-Suzanne Cottrell’s contact details are as follows:
+Anne King’s contact details are as follows:

 Tel: 0151 666 5525

 If an incident or disclosure is within the context of Child Protection, ‘Child Protection’ Forms are used appropriately and a referral to the Child Protection Coordinator be made immediately, or in their absence one of those named next in line of responsibility.

 The teacher responsible for E-Safety is: